 Broccoli plants are heavy feeders of nitrogen, and they require a side-dressing of fertilizer that is rich in nitrogen for optimal growth.
 The addition of well-decomposed compost, fish meal, blood meal, or bat guano will keep plants growing strong.

-Knowing when to harvest your broccoli is key to the success of your crop, and it can be a bit tricky if you don’t know what to look for.
+Knowing when to start harvesting broccoli is key to the success of your crop, and it can be a bit tricky if you don’t know what to look for.
 Harvest broccoli when the crowns are large, green, and very firm.
 If you see the edges of the head loosening up a bit or yellowing, it’s pertinent to harvest it immediately.
 The best time to pick is when the flower is tight and firm to the touch.

 If you let the broccoli stay on the plant at all past its prime time for picking, the head will start to bloom.
 Don’t fret too much if this happens.
 Although the taste won’t be optimal, you can still consume the produce, but it will not be suitable for storage or freezing, and it should be used right away.